 - Carrots: Add texture and a natural sweetness.

-- Celery: Add more texture an a complex natural saltiness.
+- Celery: Add more texture and complex natural saltiness.

 - Dried Italian Seasoning: I like McCormick “Perfect Pinch” Italian Seasoning.
 It contains marjoram and others don’t.
 The marjoram really adds a nice nuance that compliments all the other, stronger, Italian herbs.

-- Bay Leaf: This adds a very subtle flavor of black pepper and an herbaceous pine.
+- Bay Leaf: This adds a very subtle flavor of black pepper and a herbaceous pine.

-- Chicken Broth: Use low sodium chicken stalk so you can control the soup.
+- Chicken Broth: Use low-sodium chicken stock so you can control the soup.

 - Better Than Bouillon: This ingredient fortifies the chicken broth and gives it a rich homemade flavor.